|

 necessary.

-In full view of the murdered cancer patients of Gaza, in view of the
+In full view of the murdered cancer patients of Gaza, in view of what is

 all the other crimes against the Palestinian people, from then to now –